velizartodorov/VendingMachine/README.md

 The choice of a container is based on [Factory Pattern](https://en.wikipedia.org/wiki/Factory_(object-oriented_programming)).
 For now there are a few containers - water, beans, tea, milk and sugar.
 When a certain container is chosen, the amount in the container itself decreases.
+If the container is empty, an exception is thrown to notify the user.